mrhonek/misterlooperz/README.md

 ## Usage

 1. Enter a YouTube URL in the input field
-2. Optionally set start and end times in MM:SS format
+2. Optionally set start and end times in M:SS format (e.g., "1:30" for 1 minute and 30 seconds)
+   - Leave time fields empty to play the full video
+   - Set only start time to begin from a specific point
+   - Set both times to loop a specific section
 3. Click "Add to Playlist" to add the video
 4. Use the playlist controls to:
-   - Play individual videos
-   - Play through the entire playlist
+   - Play individual videos from the playlist
+   - Modify start and end times for each video
    - Remove videos from the playlist
+   - Videos will automatically loop between start and end times when set

 ## Deployment